textcreationpartnership/A02160/README.md

 ##Content Summary##

 #####Front#####

-A quip for an vpstart courtier: or, A quaint dispute betvveen veluet breeches and cloth-breeches Whe
+1. To the Right Worshipful Thomas Burnabie Esquier Robert Greene wisheth hartes ease, and heauens blisse.

+1. To the Gentlemen Readers health.

 #####Body#####

-A quip for an vpstart courtier: or, A quaint dispute betvveen veluet breeches and cloth-breeches Whe **Types of content**
+1. A quip for an vpstart Courtier.

+**Types of content**

   * Oh, Mr. Jourdain, there is **prose** in there!